pymultitudes/pymultitudes.github.io/index.md

-## A blog about Deep Learning and AI
+Hello and welcome to my blog.

-This is mostly a technical blog
+It will be mostly a technical blog about AI

+## Blogging is fun!

+Here it starts!